Govt Urged to Pass Strict Policy Limiting People's Mobility during Eid Holidays

 TEMPO.CO, Jakarta - Aviation observer from Aviatory Indonesia, Ziva Narendra, asked the government to issue a strict policy, particularly to limit the people’s mobility during this year’s Eid al-Fitr holidays.
-She argued that it is vital to curb Covid-19 transmission.
+He argued that it is vital to curb Covid-19 transmission.

-According to her, if the government aims to minimize the risk of the virus spread, the public should be advised not to travel or plan holidays as long as the pandemic is still under an alert or emergency status.
+According to him, if the government aims to minimize the risk of the virus spread, the public should be advised not to travel or plan holidays as long as the pandemic is still under an alert or emergency status.

-However, Ziva argued that the losses from the sale of passenger tickets will not outweigh the pandemic impacts if it is not contained.
+However, Narendra argued that the losses from the sale of passenger tickets will not outweigh the pandemic impacts if it is not contained.
 The pandemic which has been going for a year now will cause a sustainable economic effect in the long run.

 Previously reported, the government decided to cut short the collective leave days in 2021 from seven to two days in an effort to curb coronavirus transmission, including the joint holiday for Eid al-Fitr.